-Our Board of Directors held seven meetings in fiscal 2019, and all of our nominees and incumbent directors attended 100% of the meetings of our Board of Directors and the committees of the Board on which they served at the time of such meeting.
+Our Board of Directors held five meetings in fiscal 2021, and all of our nominees and incumbent directors attended 100% of the meetings of our Board of Directors and the committees of the Board on which they served at the time of such meeting.

 Executive sessions, or meetings of outside (non-management) directors without management present, are held regularly for a general discussion of relevant subjects.
-In fiscal 2019, the non-employee directors met in executive session five times.
+In fiscal 2021, the non-employee directors met in executive session five times.

 The committees of our Board of Directors consist of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-The chart below identifies the members of each of these committees as of the date of this Proxy Statement, along with the number of meetings held by each Committee during fiscal 2019:
+The chart below identifies the members and the chairman of each of these committees as of the date of this Proxy Statement, along with the number of meetings held by each Committee during fiscal 2021:

 Audit Compensation Nominating and Corporate Governance

-Number of Meetings 2 2 1
+2 2 1

-Name of Director:
+X X X

-Thomas W. Florsheim, Jr. X X X
+X X X

-Michael J. Koss X X X
+X X X

-David R. Zimmer X X X
+X X 2 2 X X X X

-X = committee member; \ = committee chairman
+X = committee member; = committee chairman